Eykthirnyr/BO6-Terminus-Solver/README.md

 ![Terminus Quest Solver Screenshot](screenshots/Screenshot_1.png)

+### Introduction

+I created this as a fun and accessible way to introduce young folks to algorithms and programming.
+The puzzle’s simple logic and straightforward calculations make it ideal for coding in various languages, providing a hands-on introduction to core programming concepts.

+I’ll be creating a few forks of this project to showcase implementations in different languages.
+These can be used as an introduction for courses or personal projects.
+If you’re looking to explore programming fundamentals, feel free to check out the forks on how this puzzle can be approached across multiple languages!

 ## Features

 - **Real-time Calculation**: Results are computed instantly as you select symbols for X, Y, and Z.